openjdm/openjdm.github.io/_sources/option_paralysis.md

 suited for them.
 This was behind the reasoning of removing defaults from the jam study.
 The researchers didn’t want people to base their choices on flavors with which they were likely familiar.
-This is not to say that option paralysis is impossible if you have previously experienced the same set of choices.
+This is not to say that option paralysis is impossible if one has previously experienced the same set of choices.
 The individual may have different preferences the next time around, or they may have never decided.